chmouel/mongars/README.md

 mongars -m Label1 john.snow@gmail.com
 ```

+You can further customize the colour output which uses lemonbar formatting with :

+* `--icon`: the glyph icon default to ``
+* `--icon-color-unreads`: the color when unreads, default to a yellow `#ffd700` set this to empty if you don't want any color formatting.
+* `--icon-color-normal`: the normal colors. (no default)

+If you don't want any icons you can simply use the `--no-icon` and it will just output the number.

 This currently only support oauth2 based accounts, imap account with username,
 password are not currently supported (patch welcome but you probably want to use
 something more secure).